MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    with lower values preferred).
 A value of 0 indicates AliasForm.
    (Described in {{pri}}.)
-2. SvcDomainName: The domain name of either the alias target (for AliasForm) or the alternative service endpoint (for ServiceForm).
+2. SvcDomainName: The domain name of either the alias target (for AliasForm) or the alternative endpoint (for ServiceForm).
-3. SvcFieldValue (optional): A list of key=value pairs describing the alternative service endpoint for the domain name specified in SvcDomainName (only used in ServiceForm and otherwise ignored).
+3. SvcFieldValue (optional): A list of key=value pairs describing the alternative endpoint for the domain name specified in SvcDomainName (only used in ServiceForm and otherwise ignored).
    Described in {{svcfieldvalue}}.